 Snorkelling and diving the beautiful reefs, kayaking in the still waters around Kapas Island, flopping in a hammock with a book, eating your contraband fruit stash, and the days very quickly start to merge into one on beautiful Kapas Island.

 My good feelings about Kapas panned out so well, I quickly decided to extend my visit for another two days.
-So I shuffled my bags up the beach to a private chalet at the Qimi resort.
+So I shuffled my bags up the beach to a private chalet at the Qimi resort, one of the prettiest hotels in Kapas Island.
 At an extravagant splurge $33 per night it’s the most expensive place I’ve stayed in after seven months in Asia – you might think that such expense would get you some pretty plush digs.
 But this is Malaysia, where even the flashpacker places have sagging floors, mildew filled pillows and musty smells.
 To be fair, the chalet is well constructed and the bathroom is semi-outdoor and wonderful.
 And it has a mirror!
 And two power sockets!
 Such Luxury.

 It has to be said, again, though, that you don’t come to your Kapas Island resort to spend time in your room.
 The resort is brilliant – a handful of bungalows strung along a hill, in it’s own private bay with the best snorkelling on the island.
 The staff are some of the friendliest Malaysians I have met.
 Rose and Nolly were wonderful hosts.
 The restaurant and common areas are like something from Swiss Family Robinson for that added castaway feeling.
 If you want dinner in the evening, you have to order before 4pm and then the tables are laid out and reserved for each chalet with a cute little sign, and then everyone eats all at the same time right on the beach.
 I didn’t feel great about this synchronized eating – I like to eat when I choose, dammit, especially after only eating fruit all day! – but the atmosphere is great.